Browse|Generate|My Checklists

 Do a mock interview

 Practice with a friend, family member, or career coach.
 Record yourself on video to spot filler words, fidgeting, and weak answers.
-Services like Pramp offer free peer mock interviews for tech roles.
+Free peer mock interview platforms exist for tech roles — search for practice interview sites.

 Logistics & Materials